joyent/conch-api/docs/modules/Conch::Controller::Build.md

 Modifies a build attribute: one or more of description, started, completed.
 Requires the 'admin' role on the build.

+## list\_users

+Get a list of user members of the current build.
+Requires the 'admin' role on the build.

+Response uses the BuildUsers json schema.

+## add\_user

+Adds a user to the current build, or upgrades an existing role entry to access the build.
+Requires the 'admin' role on the build.

+Optionally takes a query parameter `send_mail` (defaulting to true), to send an email to the user and to all build admins.

+This endpoint is nearly identical to ["add\_user" in Conch::Controller::Organization](../modules/Conch::Controller::Organization#add_user).

+## remove\_user

+Removes the indicated user from the build.
+Requires the 'admin' role on the build.

+Optionally takes a query parameter `send_mail` (defaulting to true), to send an email to the user and to all build admins.

+This endpoint is nearly identical to ["remove\_user" in Conch::Controller::Organization](../modules/Conch::Controller::Organization#remove_user).

 # LICENSING

 Copyright Joyent, Inc.